Get your own free workspace

 • Worth noting that the local area liquor stores are vastly less expensive than the bar, so if you really really need the space in the car/plane, you can buy after you get checked in.
 There's one near the Sheraton, and one near the Hyatt.

 • Your favorite coffee and/or tea.
 Many hotel rooms have coffee makers and you can drink that rather than paying $3/cup someplace.
+You can also make oatmeal in a coffee maker.

 The Oddities